openframeworks/ofBook/20_intro_to_graphics/chapter.md

 	yellow.g = 255;
 	yellow.a = 255;

-Now, let's say that instead of just using an orange or a red color for our circle brush, what if we wanted to pick a random color in-between orange and red?  `ofColor` has a solution for using what is called [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation"].
+Now, let's say that instead of just using an orange or a red color for our circle brush, what if we wanted to pick a random color in-between orange and red?  `ofColor` has a solution for using what is called [linear interpolation](http://en.wikipedia.org/wiki/Linear_interpolation "Wiki for Linear Interpolation").
 Replace your `ofSetColor` line of code with these four lines of code:

 **[Note: explain lerp for the math averse and explain the syntax]**